 If your family is growing or you have other needs for more space, you have two options: build an extension on your existing house, or move.
 But moving can be a stressful and costly experience.
 If you like your neighbourhood and just need a little more room to enjoy it, why move?
 Improve.

-Here are 5 reasons to consider a home addition over moving:
+Here are 5 reasons to consider a home addition in lieu of moving:

 1. Closing costs from selling